- City Break

 Great food, Mediterranean beaches, international culture and non-stop partying (more or less).
 Tel Aviv may be small, but it manages to pack all those things into its seemingly random mix of mismatched neighbourhoods.
 Although it’s less than an hour away from Jerusalem, the two cities couldn’t be more different.

 This is not the place to go for ancient history, biblical references and religious sites.
 This cosmopolitan, modern city is full of non-Kosher restaurants, late-night bars and tattooed hipsters.
 It has similarities with everywhere from Berlin to Istanbul and New York to Mumbai, yet it certainly has its own unique vibe and style.
 Here’s how you should spend a short break in Tel Aviv.
+If you're travelling with financial constraints, read up on how to visit Tel Aviv on a budget.

 Further north lies Tel Aviv’s first neighbourhood, the beautifully restored Neve Tzedek, with its Parisian-style cafés and designer boutiques.